SURGroup/UQpy/docs/source/surrogates_doc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Adding a new correlation model to the ``Kriging`` class is straightforward.
-This is done by creating a new method that evaluates the correlation matrix, it's derivative with respect to the variables and it's derivative with respect to the hyperparameters.
-This method takes as input the new points, training points, hyperparameters and two indicators for the computation of the derivative of correlation matrix (i.e. `dt` and `dx`).
+This is done by creating a new class that extends the Correlation abstract base class.
+This requires a method takes as input the new points, training points, hyperparameters and two indicators for the computation of the derivative of correlation matrix (i.e. dt and dx).
+This method evaluates the correlation matrix, its derivative with respect to the variables and its derivative with respect to the hyperparameters.

 If both indicators are false, then the method should return correlation matrix, i.e. a 2-D array with first dimension being the number of points and second dimension being the number of training points.